Ryan Fanti: Professional

 On March 28, 2022, Fanti signed a two-year contract with the Edmonton Oilers beginning with the 2022–23 season.
 He was assigned to the Fort Wayne Komets of the ECHL on an amateur tryout contract for the remainder of the 2021–22 season.

 On March 26, 2023, in a game against the Rapid City Rush, Fanti scored an empty-net goal.
 He became the 15th goaltender in ECHL history to score a goal and the first goaltender in the Komets' 71-year history to do so.

 At the conclusion of his contract with the Oilers, Fanti left as a free agent and was signed to a one-year AHL contract with the Syracuse Crunch for the 2024–25 season on July 2, 2024.
 Following the season, the Tampa Bay Lightning signed Fanti to a one-year, two-way contract.

+As a free agent from the Lightning, Fanti was to a one-year contract to continue his tenure in the AHL with the Hamilton Hammers, affiliate to the New York Islanders on July 19, 2026.